endevver/mt-plugin-asset-color-extractor/readme.md

 color in the palette.

 Additionally, the `AssetExtractedColor` tag supports the `generate` argument.
-Setting this argument to true (`1`) will cause the tag to extract colors from the image if not already available.
-This can be a good way to extract colors from older assets, but note that it can be resource intensive!
+Setting this argument to true (`1`) will cause the tag to create a Worker to extract colors from the image if not already available.
+This can be a good way to extract colors from older assets, too.

     <mt:Assets>
     <p>